Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
-GPSNR defines natural rubber sourced from deforested areas or where HCVs have been degraded after 1 April 2019 to be non-conformant with its policy.
-The company's sustainability report also defines forests as HCV and HCS areas and specifies any deforestation/conversion past March 2017 will not be accepted.
+GPSNR defines natural rubber sourced from deforested areas (previously primary forest, HCV or HCS) or where HCVs have been degraded after 1 April 2019 to be non-conformant with its policy.
+The company also defines deforestation as the removal of HCV and HCS areas and specifies any deforestation/conversion past 2017 will not be accepted.

 • Y